-Infant Jesus Academy Graduates New Set Of Students
+Infant Jesus Academy graduates new set of students

 “Our academic programme provides differentiated instruction to meet the needs of each student to the best of our ability.
 The entire spectrum of the educational programme at IJA is academically challenging and engaging for every child,” the school further said in a statement.

-Established in 1999, IJA, Asaba, is a Catholic co-educational private day and boarding school with a firm belief in the power of outstanding education to help young people succeed and change lives for the better.
+Established in 1999, Infant Jesus Academy, Asaba, is a Catholic co-educational private day and boarding school with a firm belief in the power of outstanding education to help young people succeed and change lives for the better.